Orlando Martínez

 • Journal of Maps (2022)

-In addition, I helped to organize conferences such as PAM 2023 and Netmob 2023; and participate in the Madrid Science Fair of 2023.
+In addition, I helped organize conferences such as PAM 2023 and Netmob 2023, and I participated in the Madrid Science Fairs of 2023 and 2024

-Some of my work has appeared in IEEE INFOCOM, IEEE SECON, and IEEE/IFIP TMA.
+Some of my work has appeared in IEEE INFOCOM (x2), IEEE SECON (x2), ACM IMC, and IEEE/IFIP TMA.
+For updated bibliometrics, you can check my Google Scholar profile.

 Research projects